Backlinks for SEO: Still Worth their weight in Gold in 2025?

 5. Forum or Community Links

-While these can be lower in value, relevant forum posts or community sites like Reddit, Quora, or niche industry forums can still be a solid way to drive traffic and gain nofollow or contextual backlinks—just be sure it’s not spammy.
+While typically lower value, relevant contributions on platforms like Reddit, Quora, or niche forums can still drive traffic and contextual links if done responsibly.

 Final Thoughts